Interested in Becoming a Vendor?

 Any food that requires time or temperature control to prevent spoilage or contains meat (tamales, cheesecakes, sausage rolls, meringues, custards, beverages, etc.) is not allowed under the Texas Cottage Food Law.
-These foods require a Retail Food Permit from the Victoria City-County Health Department and must be made in a commercial kitchen.
+These foods require a permit from the Victoria City-County Health Department and must be made in a commercial kitchen.

 PLANTS require a Nursery and Floral License from the Texas Department of Agriculture.

-Vendors operating a COTTAGE FOOD BUSINESS are NOT required to have a Retail Food Permit.
+Vendors operating a COTTAGE FOOD BUSINESS are NOT required to have a permit.

 Contact Meridith Byrd with any questions about becoming a vendor!